TL;DR

 How to Use This Glossary When Shopping

-Now that you understand the vocabulary, here’s a five-step framework for evaluating any hydrogen water bottle:
+Now that you understand the vocabulary, here’s a framework for evaluating any hydrogen water bottle:

-Step 2: Check for posted, lab-tested PPM data.
+Step 2: Check for posted, lab tested PPM data from a named, accredited laboratory.
 Marketing claims without test results are just numbers on a page.

 Step 3: Verify safe materials.
-BPA-free Tritan or borosilicate glass for the water chamber.
-Platinum-coated titanium electrodes.
+BPA free Tritan or borosilicate glass for the water chamber.
+Platinum coated titanium electrodes.
+CE and RoHS certifications documented.

-Step 4: Match capacity, cycle time, and battery life to your actual daily use.
-A 10 oz bottle with a 5-minute cycle suits someone who drinks at a desk.
+Step 5: Match capacity, cycle time, and portability features to your actual daily use.
+A 10 oz bottle with a 5 minute cycle suits someone who drinks at a desk.
 A 50 oz jug with a longer cycle suits someone prepping water for the whole day.

 The hydrogen water bottle market has grown fast, with devices now ranging from about $30 on marketplace sites to over $300 for premium units.
 The terminology can feel like a barrier, but it’s actually your best tool for cutting through marketing noise.
 A product that openly explains its SPE/PEM technology, posts real lab data, uses safe materials, and addresses byproduct venting is telling you something about how seriously it takes the science.
 A product that hides behind vague PPM claims and stock photos is telling you something too.